-- CPS this and its amendments published under Comply with as https://repository.eid.belgium.be; - Provide infrastructure and certification services, including the establishment and operation of the CA Repository and web site for the operation of public certification services; - Provide Trust mechanisms, including a key generation mechanism, key protection, and secret sharing procedures regarding its own infrastructure; - Promptly notify the RA in case of compromise of its own private key(s); - Issue electronic certificates in accordance with this CPS and fulfil its obligations presented herein; - Notify the RA if the CA is unable to validate the application according to this CPS; - Upon receipt of an authenticated request sent by the RA act promptly to issue a certificate in accordance with this CPS; - Upon receipt of an authenticated request for revocation from the RA to revoke immediately a certificate in accordance with this CPS; - Upon receipt of an authenticated request for suspension from the RA to suspend immediately a certificate in accordance with this CPS; - Upon receipt of an authenticated request for un-suspension from the RA to un-suspend immediately a certificate in accordance with this CPS; - Publish certificates in accordance with this CPS; - Publish CRLs, delta CRLs and OCSP responses of all suspended and revoked certificates on a regular basis in accordance with this CPS; - Provide appropriate service levels according to a service level agreement as defined within the framework of the CA contract with the Belgian Government; - Make a copy of this CPS and applicable policies available through its web site; - Operate in compliance with the laws of Belgium.
+- Comply with this CPS and its amendments as published under eID Repository Website; - Provide infrastructure and certification services, including the establishment and operation of the CA Repository and web site for the operation of public certification services; - Provide Trust mechanisms, including a key generation mechanism, key protection, and secret sharing procedures regarding its own infrastructure; - Promptly notify the RA in case of compromise of its own private key(s); - Issue electronic certificates in accordance with this CPS and fulfil its obligations presented herein; - Notify the RA if the CA is unable to validate the application according to this CPS; - Upon receipt of an authenticated request sent by the RA act promptly to issue a certificate in accordance with this CPS; - Upon receipt of an authenticated request for revocation from the RA to revoke immediately a certificate in accordance with this CPS; - Upon receipt of an authenticated request for suspension from the RA to suspend immediately a certificate in accordance with this CPS; - Upon receipt of an authenticated request for un-suspension from the RA to unsuspend immediately a certificate in accordance with this CPS; - Publish certificates in accordance with this CPS; - Publish CRLs, delta CRLs and OCSP responses of all suspended and revoked certificates on a regular basis in accordance with this CPS;

+- Provide appropriate service levels according to a service level agreement as defined within the framework of the CA contract with the Belgian State; - Make a copy of this CPS and applicable policies available through its web site; - Operate in compliance with the laws of Belgium.
 In particular the TSP meets all legal requirements associated with qualified certificate profile emanating from EU 910/2014 with regard to electronic signatures.